coastalwhite/ts-svgmanager/README.md

 ## Loading from a file

-Here we are going to draw a Pentagom to the DOM using the manager.
+Here we are going to draw a Pentagon to the DOM using the manager.

 ### Code